andrew-levy/rn-extension-plugin-example/README.md

 1. Clone the repo
 2. Run `yarn` to install dependencies
 3. Run `yarn ios` to build the extension to your simulator
-4. Run `yarn extension` to enable HMR (in a separate terminal)
+4. Open your extension in Safari and enable it
-5. Open your extension in Safari and enable it.
+5. Run `yarn start:extension` to enable HMR
 6. Edit `App.tsx` to see changes in the extension